blrzsvrzs/nucleolus/README.md

  * time: computation time needed in seconds
  * iter: number of iterations needed
  * piv: number of pivots needed
- * sr: number of LPs solved in the subroutines (only for BNF and SP)
+ * sr: number of LPs solved in the subroutines (only for BNF, SP, PD and DP)
  * x: the nucleolus of the game (in n lines)

 ## Verifying the nucleolus